cuplv/dai/README.txt

 # Scalability

-Because of the hardware and experiment-size differences, we expect that your results won't look precisely the same as Figure 10.
+Because of the hardware and experiment-size differences, we expect that your results won't look the same as Figure 10.

 Nonetheless, the same trends should be visible:
  - batch analysis will be the most costly
  - incremental-only and demand-only analysis will be significantly faster but still grow in cost with cumulative program edits
  - incremental+demand-driven analysis will be comparable in cost to the incremental-only/demand-only configurations at first, but should stay fast even as the program grows in size with edits.

+Note that these relative scaling differences are more pronounced the larger the experiment, as the cost of analysis grows super-linearly with program size and the overheads associated with incrementality and demand are relatively less important.
+Reviewers should compare their results to the relevant segment of the scatter plots of figure 10; for example, if you run `./scalability_experiments_large.sh`, your results correspond to the leftmost third of each scatter plot, but if you run `./scalability_experiments_small.sh` then your results correspond only the leftmost sixth of each plot and it may be difficult to draw conclusions about scalability due to noise in the data and small sample sizes.

 As with the experimental results of the paper, these results should be seen more as proof-of-concept than conclusive measurements of absolute analysis costs.
 The relative scaling behaviors of each analysis configuration should support our claims (e.g. at lines 1219-1237) that the combination of incrementality and demand has potential to significantly outperform either technique on its own, with analysis costs consistently at ~1sec or less.